-Immediately after this offering we will have 31,250,000 shares of common stock (or 35,937,500 shares of common stock if the underwriters' over-allotment option is exercised in full) issued and outstanding on an asconverted basis.
-Of these shares, the shares of our Class A common stock sold in this offering (25,000,000 shares of Class A common stock if the underwriters' over-allotment option is not exercised and 28,750,000 shares of Class A common stock if the underwriters' over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any Class A common stock purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
-All of the outstanding private shares if the underwriters' over-allotment option is exercised in full) and all of the outstanding private placement warrants (5,000,000 private placement warrants if the underwriters' over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
+Immediately after this offering we will have 37,500,000 shares of common stock (or 43,125,000 shares of common stock if the underwriters' over-allotment option is exercised in full) issued and outstanding on an asconverted basis.
+Of these shares, the shares of our Class A common stock sold in this offering (30,000,000 shares of Class A common stock if the underwriters' over-allotment option is not exercised and 34,500,000 shares of Class A common stock if the underwriters' over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any Class A common stock purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
+All of the outstanding founder shares (7,500,000 founder shares if the underwriters' over-allotment option is exercised in full) and all of the outstanding private placement warrants (5,666,667 private placement warrants if the underwriters' over-allotment option is not exercised and 6,266,667 private placement warrants if the underwriters' over-allotment option is not exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
 These restricted securities will be subject to registration rights as more fully described below under "- Registration Rights."